Hasna hena flower picture

 The importance of Hasna hena leaf in the environment.

 Oxygen is what we need most to survive.
 And this plant provides more oxygen to the atmosphere.
 As well as absorbing large amounts of carbon dioxide from the atmosphere.
 It maintains the balance of the environment.
-So we get the oxygen we need to survive.
+So, we get the oxygen we need to survive.

-Use of leaves for fuel.
+Prople use this leaves for fuel.

 The leaves of this tree are used as fuel.
 It is possible to make much better fuel with the leaves of all the trees in the world.
 It is able to meet our daily energy needs.
 This, on the other hand, saves wood.
 Garbage is removed from the environment.
 Helps to balance the earth’s climate and environment.